cifkao/groove2groove/README.md

       Specifies which groove2groove model to use for processing.
 Available models are listed as choices.
 (Default = 'v01_drums')
       Note that the required models should be downloaded first.

   --groove2groove_seed: the random seed (int) used by groove2groove for sampling different sequences.
+(Default = 42)

   --replace_if_file_exist: Replace the file if it exists.
   If set to True, the output file will be replaced if it already exists in the specified output folder.
 (Default = True)